Programme 1.4: Fishing industry

 Regional fisheries management

-We continued to lead Australia's efforts to improve the capacity of the Indian Ocean Tuna Commission (IOTC) to manage Indian Ocean fisheries resources.
-The Australian Government supported a workshop to assist coastal states to build skills in fisheries management systems.
-We also supported and facilitated the 3rd Indian Ocean Coastal States Meeting in Sri Lanka.
+We continued to lead Australia’s efforts to improve the capacity of the Indian Ocean Tuna Commission (IOTC) to manage its fisheries resources.

 Scientific and economic research